microsoftgraph/microsoft-graph-docs.pt-BR/concepts/application-proxy-configure-api.md

 ### <a name="get-connectors"></a>Obter conectores

-Listar os conectores disponíveis.
-Grave a **id** do conector que você deseja atribuir a um grupo de conectores.
+Liste os conectores disponíveis.
+Registre **a ID** do conector que você deseja atribuir a um grupo de conectores.

 #### <a name="request"></a>Solicitação